nv-morpheus/MRC/CONTRIBUTING.md

 #### CUDA Toolkit Setup

 MRC uses the CUDA Toolkit.
 If you have multiple versions installed on your host, then some care needs to be taken in your environment.
-For example, you may see the following error when activating the srf conda environment:
+For example, you may see the following error when activating the mrc conda environment:

 `Version of installed CUDA didn't match package`